spxctrzz/Slasher/README.md

 - Ip & Geolocation Info Grabber
 - Send Custom Alerts (pop-up box)
 - Play Custom Text-to-speech messages
+- End session with .endsession

+- Each infected device has a dedicated channel in your discord server!
 - **More Features Coming Soon!**

 # Usage